 Russell Campanello has served as our senior vice president, human resources since November 2010.
 Prior to joining iRobot, Mr. Campanello served as senior vice president, human resources and administration at Phase Forward, Inc. from April 2008 until September 2010.
 Mr. Campanello previously served as senior vice president of human resources and marketing at Keane, Inc., a business process and information technology consulting firm, from September 2003 to October 2007.
 Prior to Keane, Mr. Campanello served as chief people officer at NerveWire from August 2000 to February 2003.
 Prior to NerveWire, he served as senior vice president, human resources at Genzyme Corp. from November 1997 to July 2000.
 Earlier in his career, Mr. Campanello spent nine years as vice president of human resources at Lotus Development Corporation.
-He attended Suffolk University's Executive MBA program, and holds a B.S. degree in Business Administration from the University of Massachusetts
+He attended Suffolk University's Executive MBA program, and holds a B.S. degree in Business Administration from the University of Massachusetts.

 Alison Dean has served as our senior vice president, corporate finance since February 2010.
-From March 2007 until February 2010, Ms. Dean served as our principal accounting officer and vice president, financial controls & analysis.
+From March 2007 until February 2012, Ms. Dean also served as our principal accounting officer.
+From March 2007 until February 2010, Ms. Dean served as our vice president, financial controls & analysis.
 From August 2005 until March 2007, Ms. Dean served as our vice president, financial planning & analysis.
 From 1995 to August 2005, Ms. Dean served in a number of positions at 3Com Corporation, including vice president and corporate controller from 2004 to 2005 and vice president of finance - worldwide sales from 2003 to 2004.
 Ms. Dean holds a B.A. in Business Economics from Brown University and an M.B.A. from Boston University.